Oysters are wicked cool.

 We now understand that the way an oyster eats is the reason for our environmentally pristine waters.
 The South Carolina Department of Natural Resources reports that one oyster can filter up to four gallons of water in an hour.
 Oysters spend about half the day submerged and feeding, which means a single oyster can filter more than 45 gallons of water per day!
 And we are fortunate to have billions of these little “Britas” in our waterways.

 Protecting our live oyster reefs is of the utmost importance.
 The Outside Foundation has introduced The Oyster Recycling and Reef Build Initiative (ORRBI), a community-based oyster shell recycling and bed restoration project.
 This initiative encourages restaurants and citizens to recycle their oyster shells by taking them to the Coastal Discovery Museum.
-There, they will be cleaned, bagged and placed in local waterways.
+There, they clean, bag and place the shells in local waterways.
 This creates hard surface areas for oyster spat to successfully anchor and grow.

 For more information about saving the planet, one oyster at a time, visit outsidefoundation.org.